sambou/thrift_ql_ex/README.md

 - Thrift sets are represented as GraphQL lists
 - Typedefs only work for scalar values
 - Mutations can be added via a Thrift annotation (`string foo() (mutation)`)
-- Polymorphism is a non-feature in Thrift, so no Graphql `interface` type 😞

 ## Open topics